 When developing procedures to deliver early warning for a multitude of hazards, one must keep in mind the goal: save lives and livelihoods, and when possible, protect property.
-People-centred, impact-based, easy to understand and simple to use, procedures are a must for getting the desired response by those in harm’s way.
+People-centred, impact-based, easy to understand and simple to use procedures are a must for getting the desired response by those in harm’s way.
 For procedures to be effective, “coordination, collaboration, support, and assistance are needed not only horizontally with other agencies at the same level of government, but also vertically, to involve all levels of government, citizens, and media.
 An effective EWS must provide the required information to the people at risk so they in turn can perform the correct actions to save their lives and property regardless of whether they live in a large city or a rural, coastal location”, states the WMO Quick Reference Guide for SSOPs.

 From the national level of government to the individual in harm’s way, the possession of written procedures for how to react when disasters are pending is essential for success.
 Developing, maintaining, practicing and improving these SOPs will lead to the best possible outcome, as presented in Chapter 2.
 One step further, synergizing as defined in the Quick Reference Guide for SSOPs “To create SOPs through a cooperative development, review, analysis, and documentation process in a multi-hazards and multi-agency way so the whole is greater than the sum of its parts” the SOPs throughout all levels will lead to the smoothest, most collaborative method available.
 In the Quick Reference Guide, the purpose of having Synergized SOPs is fivefold: “Ensure tasks are performed in the same way and to the same standard each time; maintain high quality and consistent service in hazard situations; discuss, determine, and approve the most efficient and effective method to perform tasks before an emergency occurs; improve cooperation and integration of different tasks among agencies involved in EWS; and to reduce training time”.
 To this end, all levels can be prepared to have the most robust, people-centric, impacted-based response possible.